Armenia–NATO relations: Individual Partnership Action Plan

 On 16 December 2005, Armenia signed an Individual Partnership Action Plan (IPAP) with NATO.
 IPAP's are plans developed between NATO and different countries which outline the objectives and the communication framework for dialogue and cooperation between both parties.
 As part of Armenia's Individual Partnership Action Plan, Armenia and NATO cooperate in the defense sphere, improving democratic standards and the rule of law, and tackling corruption.

 Euro-Atlantic Disaster Response Coordination Centre

 Armenia cooperates with the Euro-Atlantic Disaster Response Coordination Centre (EADRCC).
 NATO and Armenia jointly established the Crisis Management National Centre in Yerevan.
-Between 11–16 September 2010, in cooperation with the EADRCC, Armenia hosted its "Armenia 2010" civil emergency exercise near Yerevan, which was one of NATO’s largest ever events for disaster response.
+Between 11 and 16 September 2010, in cooperation with the EADRCC, Armenia hosted its "Armenia 2010" civil emergency exercise near Yerevan, which was one of NATO's largest ever events for disaster response.
 Armenian rescue teams actively participate in the activities of the EADRCC and take part in various civil emergency exercises.